rackerlabs/support-how-to/content/how-to/office-365/set-up-your-microsoft-365-exchange-online-mailbox-in-apple-mail-for-mac-os.md

 ### Configure your Microsoft 365 mailbox within Apple Mail for Mac OS

-Use the following steps to configure your Microsoft 365 Exchange Online mailbox within the Apple Mail&reg; desktop client:
+Use the following steps to configure your Microsoft 365 Exchange Online mailbox in the Apple Mail&reg; desktop client:

 1. Open **Apple Mail**.